AudioBible/KJV/README.md

         1. A polluter; a defiler; as a  profaner  of the temple.

 Satan changes meanings of words so he can give people room for sin, as it was with the apple, so it is today!
 As we can see the word shit is not a bad word, but that's what we've been led to believe over the years.
 However, speaking wrongfully of God and his word is another story.
 Don't use the F-word, but talk all the shit about God that you want?
 I don't think so, I know better!
+Do you believe in Holy Shit or Holy Truth?

 [![ODD-TV-Living-In-Hell-Playlist](images/ODD-TV-Living-In-Hell-Playlist.png)](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1)